 Enforcing NIH 12-page limit rules programmatically

-Federal grant submission pipelines operate under stringent formatting mandates.
-The NIH 12-page Research Strategy limit is one of the most frequently violated compliance checkpoints.
+The NIH 12-page Research Strategy limit is one of the most frequently violated compliance checkpoints in federal grant submissions.
 Manual verification is inherently error-prone, scales poorly across institutional portfolios, and introduces unacceptable latency into pre-submission review cycles.
 Transitioning to automated validation requires moving beyond superficial page counting and parsing the document at the content-stream level to guarantee deterministic compliance.

 1. Logical Document Boundary Extraction

-The NIH page limit applies exclusively to designated sections, primarily the Research Strategy.
+The NIH page limit applies exclusively to the Research Strategy section.
 It explicitly excludes references, biographical sketches, budget justifications, and data management plans.
-A robust Compliance Validation & Rule Engines architecture must first isolate the target content before applying any page-count assertions.
+A robust Compliance Validation & Rule Engines architecture must isolate the target content before applying any page-count assertions.

 Implementation Steps: